ggjulio/libasm/README.md

 https://clang.llvm.org/docs/AttributeReference.html#asm
 https://gcc.gnu.org/onlinedocs/gcc/Asm-Labels.html

+Another solution is to use pragma gprefix to add _ when is osx :
+`%pragma macho gprefix _` (will add '_' prefix if format is macho32|macho64) To check if the prefix is added to global and extern symbols, use the nm command :
+`nm libasm.a`

 ##### Mach-O 64-bit format does not support 32-bit absolute addresses :
 Using macho64 format produce this error.
 Instead of `mov rax, [var]`, do `mov rax, [rel var]`